|Devil's Slide Trail with Thousands of Nesting Seabirds

 The yelp's reviews of seafood restaurants near Pillar Point harbor is at:

-The Pillar Point Air Force Radar Tracking Station on the top of Pillar Point Bluff above the beach.
+The Pillar Point Air Force Radar Tracking Station on the top of Pillar Point Bluff above the harbor.

 Pillar Point Bluff offers hikers, joggers, bicyclists, and dog-walkers a chance to take in the stunning views of